 I was super happy with how these brownies turned out and while they’re far from being healthy, a few Cooking Light recipe tweaks make them slightly not as bad for you.
 Happy holidays to that!
 They’re also pretty easy to make and great for bringing to holiday parties.

-- 1/3 C granulated sugar
+- 1/3 cup granulated sugar

-- 1 t peppermint extract
+- 1 tsp peppermint extract

 - 1 large egg